 The IRS adds all AFSP holders to the Directory of Federal Tax Return Preparers with Credentials and Select Qualifications.
 This public directory lists all tax return preparers with the AFSP credential plus tax attorneys and CPAs.

 However, you should note the limitations, too.
 AFSP holders only have limited rights to represent their clients for returns filed after December 31, 2015.
-An AFSP holder can represent their client if they prepared and signed their return, but only before certain IRS agents.
+AFSP holders can represent their clients if they prepared and signed their return, but only before certain IRS agents.

 Enrolled agents must have high levels of tax expertise to pass the exam.
-Therefore, enrolled tax return agents are allowed to represent their clients before the IRS.
+Therefore, enrolled tax return agents can represent their clients before the IRS.
 And just like tax attorneys and CPAs, they have the privilege of unlimited practice rights.

-To become an EA tax preparer, all candidates must these basic requirements:
+To become an EA tax preparer, all candidates must meet these basic requirements:

 Plus, tax preparer EA candidates must meet one of the following: